-- (i) monitor the implementation of the bushfire mitigation plan; and - (ii) audit the implementation of the plan; and - (iii) identify any deficiencies in the plan or the plan's implementation; and - (iv) change the plan and the plan's implementation to rectify any deficiencies identified under subparagraph (iii); and - (v) monitor the effectiveness of inspections carried out under the plan; and - (vi) audit the effectiveness of inspections carried out under the plan
+(i) monitor the implementation of the bushfire mitigation plan; and

+(ii) audit the implementation of the plan; and

+(iii) identify any deficiencies in the plan or the plan's implementation; and

+(iv) change the plan and the plan's implementation to rectify any deficiencies identified under subparagraph (iii); and

+(v) monitor the effectiveness of inspections carried out under the plan; and

+(vi) audit the effectiveness of inspections carried out under the plan

-Monitoring and Auditing
+5.6.1 Monitoring and Auditing

-Melbourne Water uses its asset management system, MAXIMO, to assist with the monitoring and auditing of its asset management program.
+Melbourne Water uses its asset management information system, Maximo, to assist with the monitoring and auditing of its asset management program.

 Melbourne Water uses Risk Based Maintenance (RBM) and Reliability Centred Maintenance (RCM) methodologies to determine the optimum asset maintenance policies.
 A range of asset parameters including asset type, criticality, failure modes, operating environment, asset age, breakdown history, inspection reports and regulatory requirements are used in this process.
 All inspections required under this plan have been included in this system as Programed Maintenance activities (see Table 4) which will automatically trigger work orders to complete inspections 3 months before the end of each inspection cycle, to ensure inspections and works are undertaken in a timely manner.
-The outcomes of inspection reports are utilised to assign works (see Appendix 6).
+The outcomes of inspection reports are utilised to assign works (see Appendix H: Condition Based Monitoring Management Approach).
 The automatically generated workflow system ensures scheduled work orders are carried out on time.
-MAXIMO system is configured to generate reports on any work that is delayed and escalate on the management hierarchy.
-Power line asset information including inspection reports, testing results, fault reports and completed works are retained in electronic form within MAXIMO.
+The Maximo system is configured to generate reports on any work that is delayed and escalate on the management hierarchy.
+Power line asset information including inspection reports, testing results, fault reports and completed works are retained in electronic form within Maximo.

-In accordance with Melbourne Water IT Security Policy, access to electronic information is strictly controlled via passwords and user names.
+In accordance with Melbourne Water's IT Security Policy, access to electronic information is strictly controlled via passwords and user names.
 Each user is provided with the levels of access to specified parts of the system appropriate to that user.

-MW vegetation clearing and pruning program is managed by Electrical Line Clearance Management Plan (ELCMP).
+Melbourne Water's vegetation clearing and pruning program is managed by Electrical Line Clearance Management Plan (ELCMP).